carsonSgit/carsonsgit.github.io/README.md

 Welcome to the repo for my portfolio!

 > [!IMPORTANT]
-> This is still currently a W.I.P! primarily because of mobile responsiveness..
+> This is still currently a W.I.P! primarily because of mobile responsiveness and procrastination.....

 <img src="https://github.com/user-attachments/assets/d38451ae-dc70-4290-af6d-c597b94f99e5" width="500"/>